TNT (Australian TV station): Non-news programmes

-The fishing show Hook, Line and Sinker was the most popular Tasmanian-made program airing and broadcast Australia-wide.
-The program was hosted by former news journalists Andrew Hart and Nick Duigan.
-The show produced 300 episodes and 24 seasons between 2000 and 2025.
-Following the airing of the last episode in 2025, the programme continued its social media presence with regular updates on its YouTube Channel.
+The fishing show Hook, Line and Sinker was hosted by former news journalists Andrew Hart and Nick Duigan and was the most popular Tasmanian-made non-news program, broadcast Australia-wide and running for 300 episodes and 24 seasons between 2000 and 2025.
+Following the airing of the last episode in 2025, the programme has continued its social media presence with regular updates on its YouTube Channel.

-Renovation Relief

-Renovation Relief was a DIY Program hosted by famous wood-chopper David Foster in which he and a team of people from sponsors (i.e. Gunns) renovate a house, most commonly for people who have done something for the community or have enabled children.
+Renovation Relief was a DIY programme hosted by famous wood-chopper David Foster in which he and a team of people from commercial sponsors renovated a house, most commonly for people who have done something for the community or have enabled children in some way.

-Targa Torque

-Previously broadcast every night during Targa Tasmania fortnight, Andrew Hart and Nick Duigan reported and reviewed the events of the day.
+Targa Torque was broadcast nightly following the car rally Targa Tasmania over its fortnight, with Andrew Hart and Nick Duigan reporting and reviewing the events of the day.

-Holiday at Home

-Holiday at Home was a lifestyle program which promotes places to stay and things to do in Tasmania.
+Holiday at Home was a lifestyle program which promoted places to stay and things to do in Tasmania.

-Burnie Ten – Ten Week Challenge

-For the ten weeks leading up to the Burnie Ten, Mark Connelly trained a group of people in a program sponsored by Seven Tasmania (then Southern Cross Television.)
-Weekly updates broadcast during commercial breaks.
-In the early years of the program, people who took part were well known in Tasmania, however in 2006, a Launceston family were trained to run the event.
+For the ten weeks leading up to the Burnie Ten, Mark Connelly trained a group of people in a programme sponsored by Seven Tasmania (then Southern Cross Television), with weekly updates broadcast during commercial breaks.
+In the early years of the program, the participants were people who were well known in Tasmania, but in 2006 a Launceston family were trained to run the event.

 Sports coverage

-Seven Tasmania airs sports coverage from Seven Network, which includes Australian Rules Football, Horse racing, cricket, tennis, golf and motorsport.
-In the 1990s, the station aired Network Ten's daily sports program Sports Tonight as part of its dual-affiliation, however this was eventually replaced by Seven's current affairs program, Today Tonight.
+The present-day TNT-7 airs sports coverage from the Seven Network, which includes Australian Rules Football, horse racing, cricket, tennis, golf and motorsport.
+In the 1990s, the station aired Network 10's daily sports program Sports Tonight as part of its dual affiliation.
+However, this was eventually replaced by the Seven Network's current affairs program Today Tonight.
+The station airs three AFL games per round courtesy of its affiliation with the Seven Network.

-The station airs three AFL games per round courtesy of its affiliation with Seven.
-The station promotes extensive coverage of Tasmanian sports in its news coverage including cricket, athletics, netball and basketball.
-The station's previous sports reporters were Chris Rowbottom, Alicia Muling, Trent Dann, Rob Fairs and Nick Duigan.

-Local sport

-Locally, coverage of the international road race Targa Tasmania is produced and aired each year.
-The station also produces live coverage of the Launceston and Hobart Cup.
-Regular updates on the annual Boxing Day Sydney to Hobart Yacht Race are broadcast during the duration of the race.
+Locally, the station promotes extensive coverage of Tasmanian sports including cricket, athletics, netball and basketball.
+Coverage of the international road race Targa Tasmania is produced and aired each year, and the station also produces live coverage of the Launceston and Hobart Cups.
+Regular updates on the annual Sydney to Hobart Yacht Race are broadcast for the duration of the race.